Contributing to the Educational and Economic Welfare of South Carolina

 Since 1826, the independent sector of postsecondary education has been a vital part of the cultural, educational, and economic development of South Carolina.
 The independent colleges and universities continue to provide rich, robust, and diverse higher educational opportunities that are an integral part of the development and maintenance of a balance educational system in the state.
 Consider the following:

-- SCICU’s colleges and universities serve the needs of more than 33,600 students.
+- SCICU’s colleges and universities serve the needs of more than 33,000 undergraduate and graduate students.

-- While enrolling approximately 14 percent of all undergraduates in the state, SCICU member colleges and universities produce more than 24 percent of the state’s bachelor degrees.
+- While enrolling approximately 14 percent of all undergraduates in the state, SCICU member colleges and universities award more than 23 percent of the state’s bachelor degrees.

-- Our colleges and universities have an average Student to Faculty Ratio of less than 15 to 1.
+- Our colleges and universities have an average Student to Faculty Ratio of 14 to 1.

-- Our total undergraduate female enrollment is 60 percent; excluding our two women’s colleges, female enrollment is 59 percent.
+- Our total undergraduate female enrollment is 56 percent.
+Excluding our two women’s colleges, total female enrollment is 54 percent.

-- Direct institutional financial assistance ($210,200,130) accounts for 34 percent of all student aid received by students attending SCICU member institutions.
+- Direct institutional financial assistance ($260 million) accounts for 40 percent of all student aid received by students attending SCICU member institutions.

-- South Carolina’s independent colleges and universities employ more than 7043 faculty and staff and are economic engines and cultural centers adding almost $729 million annually to the state’s economy.
+- South Carolina’s independent colleges and universities employ more than 7,000 faculty and staff and are economic engines and cultural centers adding more than $750 million annually to the state’s economy.